Quito: El Panecillo

 El Panecillo is a hill in the middle west of the city at an altitude of about 3016 m above sea level.
-A monument to the Virgin Mary is located on top of El Panecillo and is visible from most of the city of Quito.
+A monument to the Virgin Mary is on top of El Panecillo and is visible from most of the city of Quito.
 In 1976, the Spanish artist Agustín de la Herrán Matorras was commissioned by the religious order of the Oblates to build a 41 m–tall aluminum monument of a madonna, which was assembled on a high pedestal on the top of Panecillo.
 The statue of the Virgin on the Panecillo is a replica of a sculpture made by Bernardo de Legarda in 1732.
 So this monument is also called Virgen de Legarda or Virgen del Panecillo.

 La Mariscal

 This modern area is considered to be the city's entertainment hub.
 It is a meeting point for both local residents and tourists.
 Its cosmopolitan atmosphere is expressed in a wide variety of culinary, artistic, and cultural options, and the large number of hotels, inns, travel agencies, shops, bars, and discothèques that light up when the sun sets.
-El Gran Desfile de Mariscal (the Great Parade of Mariscal) is held in this area during the Fiestas de Quito.
+El Gran Desfile de Mariscal (the Great Parade of Mariscal) is held in this area during Quito's Foundation Festivities (Fiestas de Quito) in early December.